psarangi550/Azure-CICD-Pipeline/Markdowns/CICD_pipeline_for_Azure_container_Apps/building_service_connection_apps.md

         $LOCATION="westeurope"
         $CONTAINERAPPS_ENVIRONMENT="<any str>"
         $CONTAINERAPPS_APP="<any str>"
+        # step-1:- creating the resource group using the Azude CLI on Azure cloudshell
         az group create --location $LOCATION --resource-group $RESOURCE_GROUP
         # creating the Azure Resource Group in here
         # then we need to register for subscription as below